Patient Advice and Liaison Service (PALS)

 - Aim to send a formal response within ten working days or keep you informed if there is to be a delay

-- Offer you a meeting with Dr Chase our lead Partner for complaints and Chris Greenwood our Patient and Staff Liaison manager to discuss the matter further.
+- Offer you a meeting with Dr Chase our lead Partner for complaints and Chris Greenwood our Patient and Staff Engagement Manager to discuss the matter further.

 - If your concerns still remain after this meeting you can refer your complaint to either of the following teams depending on the type of complaint: